atomicdsolutions/rss-feed-generator/README.md

 - **Description:** Generates and serves the RSS 2.0 XML feed based on the items in the database.
 - **Example:** Open your web browser and navigate to `http://localhost/rss.xml`.

+## Enhancements & Refinements (Phase 4: Enhancements & Refinements)

+This phase focuses on improving the robustness of the API with comprehensive error handling and input validation.

+### Error Handling

+Global error handling middleware is implemented to catch and process errors consistently across the application, providing meaningful error responses.

+### Input Validation

+API endpoints, particularly for adding RSS items, now include input validation using `express-validator` to ensure data integrity and provide clear feedback on invalid inputs.

 ## Project Plan

 Refer to `plan.md` for the detailed development roadmap.